TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

 All financial companies need to share customers’ personal information to run their everyday business.
 In the section below, we list the reasons financial companies can share their customers’ personal information. the reasons Bank of America chooses to share. and whether you can limit this sharing.

-Reasons we can share your personal information Does Bank of America share?
-Can you limit this sharing? **For our everyday business purposes** — such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No **For our marketing purposes** — with service providers we use to offer our products and services to you (please see below to limit the ways we contact you) Yes No **For joint marketing with other financial companies** Yes No **For our affiliates’ everyday business purposes** — Information about your transactions and experiences Yes No **For our affiliates’ everyday business purposes** — Information about your creditworthiness Yes Yes **For nonaffiliates to market to you** — for all credit card accounts Yes Yes **For nonaffiliates to market to you** — for accounts and services endorsed by another organization (e.g., debit card co-branded with a baseball team) “Sponsored Accounts” Yes Yes **For nonaffiliates to market to you** — for accounts other than credit card accounts and Sponsored Accounts, such as insurance, investments, deposit and lending No We don't share To limit our sharing
+Reasons we can share your personal informationDoes Bank of America share?Can you limit this sharing?**For our everyday business purposes** — such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus Yes No **For our marketing purposes** — with service providers we use to offer our products and services to you (please see below to limit the ways we contact you) Yes No **For joint marketing with other financial companies** Yes No **For our affiliates’ everyday business purposes** — Information about your transactions and experiences Yes No **For our affiliates’ everyday business purposes** — Information about your creditworthiness Yes Yes **For nonaffiliates to market to you** — for all credit card accounts Yes Yes **For nonaffiliates to market to you** — for accounts and services endorsed by another organization (e.g., debit card co-branded with a baseball team) “Sponsored Accounts” Yes Yes **For nonaffiliates to market to you** — for accounts other than credit card accounts and Sponsored Accounts, such as insurance, investments, deposit and lending No We don't share To limit our sharing

 *   Visit us online: bankofamerica.com/privacy
 *   Call 888.341.5000 — our menu will prompt you through your choices